userexperior-technologies/userexperior-integration-xamarin/README.md

 	UserExperior SDK by  default takes device id as user identifier.
 However, you can specify any unique user identifier of your choice (eg. Email Id, Phone Number, etc.) as custom user identifier.
 This identifier will show up in UserExperior portal.

-		void setUserIdentifier(String userIdentifier)
+		void SetUserIdentifier(String userIdentifier)

 	Note: Max `userIdentifier` limit is 250 chars only

 	Code Example:

-		UserExperior.setUserIdentifier(“pass-your-user-id-here”);
+		UserExperior.SetUserIdentifier(“pass-your-user-id-here”);

 2. **Add Events/Messages/Tags**

 	UserExperior SDK lets you track user events, app responses/messages of your app and tag sessions based on some conditions using very powerful API called setCustomTag.

-		void setCustomTag(String customTag, String customType)
+		void SetCustomTag(String customTag, String customType)

 	Note: Max `customTag` limit is 250 chars only

 	Using this API, you can add:

 	1. <u>Events</u>: In UserExperior terms, an event is the Indication of Progress in user’s session.
-If you want to  track user events which are not auto-captured by UserExperior, use UeCustomType.EVENT in 2nd parameter.
+If you want to  track user events which are not auto-captured by UserExperior, use **"EVENT"** in 2nd parameter.

 		e.g. “Txn Completed”, “Checkout Done”, “COD Payment”, “Debit Card Payment”, “Login”, “Check Balance”, “Fund Transfer” etc.